 - pull down the screen slowly to access the pulley menu, which provides you with options

 - swipe up from the bottom edge of the screen to access Events view, which is some sort of notifications view

 - in the multitasking view, swipe down to access the settings, or swipe up to access your apps

 And there are still other gestures – including taps and flicks – besides the above-listed ones.
 It all takes some getting used to.
 I am sure that there are people who find it sweet to use, but it didn’t click with me.

 The Events/Notifications page is accessible by swiping up from the bottom of the display.
 It shows you missed calls and texts, emails, instant messages and social network notifications, and system update notifications.

-The browser was fine, Gmail worked fine, and my contacts were synchronised without issues.
+The browser was fine, Gmail worked fine, and my contacts were synchronized without issues.
 Searching through contacts was nice.
-It works based on picking an alphabet and then all names starting with that alphabet are listed for you to scroll through.
+It works based on picking an alphabet, and then all names starting with that alphabet are listed for you to scroll through.